 This may also indicate an underlying issue with your hard drive such as a bad sector that corrupts the system or update files downloaded and saved on your storage media.

 Steps to fix the Windows Update Error Code 0x80070005

 Follow the steps in the given sequence to fix the Windows error 0x80070005 without data loss or any further complications.

 Before you start fixing the error, back up your important files.
 In case any file is not found, follow Step 2 to learn how you can get back those missing files.
 Once you have backed up all the files, proceed with the next steps to fix the 0x80070005 Windows update error.

-Watch and follow this video guide to get back the lost files.
-Then copy or save the recovered files directly on to your backup drive.
+Watch and follow this video guide to get back the lost files with Stellar Data Recovery software.
+Then copy or save the recovered files directly onto your backup drive.